luigieai/hiring-devops/mysteps.md

 }
 ```

-Now we can start defining our infrastructure via terraform, first I exported locally my aws keys that I've previously created at IAM, and run `terraform init`, after sucessfuly initilalized the project, I created the terraform's boilerplate + ECR project, and applied to create our ECR Registry
+Now we can start defining our infrastructure via terraform, first I exported locally my aws keys that I've previously created at IAM, and run `terraform init`, after we initilalized the project, I created the terraform's boilerplate + ECR project, and applied to create our ECR Registry

+# 7